 Good question!
 Let's go over the requirements to get a real estate license in Massachusetts.
 There are only two basic MA real estate agent requirements:

 Be over the age of 18.
-You must be at least 18 years old to get your real estate license in Massachusetts.
+You must be at least 18 years old to take the license test and get your real estate license in Massachusetts.

 Have a social security number.
 Massachusetts real estate license requirements mandate that candidates must have a social security number (though you don't have to be a Massachusetts, or even US, resident).

 With the basic requirements covered, let's get to the good stuff: how to get a real estate license in MA.
 We covered these briefly above, but here are the 3 steps to get your MA real estate license:

 Take the 40 hour pre-licensing class at a Massachusetts real estate school (that's us!).
 The State of Massachusetts requires that all real estate license candidates take real estate classes in MA before sitting for the real estate license exam.
 You'll get a certificate at the end of your course that proves that you took the real state course at an approved real estate school, and lets you take the license test.
 The course must be 40 hours long, and can be taken either online or in person.

-The first part of the 40 hour real estate course is focused on teaching you the material you need to pass the real estate test and start a career as a real estate agent.
-After each lecture you'll take loads of diagnostic quizzes to check comprehension and progress all along the way (don't get too stressed out, though - you'll answer them privately so that you will never feel singled out or embarrassed for not understanding a concept).
-Online classes are supplemented with activities, occasional guest speakers, and quiz games to break up the lectures.
+The first part of the 40 hour real estate course is focused on teaching you everything that you need to know to pass the real estate test and start a career as a real estate agent.
+After each lecture you'll take short diagnostic quizzes to check comprehension and progress as you're learning (don't get too stressed out, though, you'll answer them privately so that you will never feel singled out or embarrassed for not understanding a concept).
+Online classes are supplemented with activities, occasional guest speakers, and other supplimental content to break up the course.
 There is plenty of time for questions and answers built into the 40 hour class, and student interaction and participation are very much encouraged!